skypanther/PiLit/readme.md

 ## 2016 Christmas Notes

 2016 was my first year using the `clc` system.
 Overall, I'm very happy with the results.
 Well, except the Raspberry Pi would crash after a couple of hours.
 I've rewritten the `index.js` file since then on the theory that I had a slow memory leak that eventually caused the Pi to crash.
 Also, my show generation scripts proved to be rather unusable.
-I ended up generating a 15-min show file thenb hand-editing it.
+I ended up generating a 15-min show file then hand-editing it.